DateTimeOffset.Parse Method (String, IFormatProvider)

 The format of these three elements is defined by the formatProvider parameter, which can be either of the following:

 A CultureInfo object that represents the culture whose formatting is used in the input parameter.
 The DateTimeFormatInfo object returned by the CultureInfo.DateTimeFormat property defines the formatting used in input.

 A DateTimeFormatInfo object that defines the format of date and time data.

-If formatprovider is nullptr, the CultureInfo object that corresponds to the current culture is used.
-Specific valid formats for date and time elements are defined by the members of the string array returned by the DateTimeFormatInfo::GetAllDateTimePatterns() method.
+If formatprovider is a null reference (Nothing in Visual Basic), the CultureInfo object that corresponds to the current culture is used.
+Specific valid formats for date and time elements are defined by the members of the string array returned by the DateTimeFormatInfo.GetAllDateTimePatterns() method.

 Windows 7, Windows Vista, Windows XP SP2, Windows Server 2008 R2, Windows Server 2008, Windows Server 2003

 The .NET Framework and .NET Compact Framework do not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.